hankolsen/frontend-test/README.md

 ---

-Angela gets a headache and needs to go home.
+Angela gets a text message and excuses herself, she mentions something about a white rose when she leaves the room.
+Funny, it's not Valentine's Day today, is it?

 You are looking at the centered login page, and although it does look better, you have a feeling that it could be improved further.

 How would you go about to style the page if you were given no restrictions?